Azure/azure-sdk-for-python/doc/dev/tests.md

 The parameters for the `functools.partial` method are:
 * The EnvironmentVariableLoader class
-* The library folder that holds your code (in this example, `sdk/testservice`).
+* The service folder that holds your code (in this example, `sdk/testservice`).
 This value is used to search your environment variables for the appropriate values.
 * The remaining arguments are key-value kwargs, with the keys being the environment variables needed for the tests, and the value being a fake value to use in recordings.